Experience + Service Design

 Well Bar Branding

-I came up with the name, Well Bar, and I worked with a teammate on the brand strategy and architecture.
-We selected warm colors to bring happiness and joy and we used an organic typography to hint at being a natural wellness brand.
+I came up with the name, Well Bar, and the positioning statement.
+I worked with a teammate on the logo and we selected warm colors to bring happiness and joy.
+We used an organic typography to hint at being a natural wellness brand.

 Well Bar Instagram